Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Summary of Existing Results

 with initial conditions $U_{\rm qr}(0) \in \mathrm{St}(r,n)$ and $R(0) \in \mathbb{R}^{r\times r}$, where $R(0)$ is an upper triangular matrix.
 The skew-symmetric matrix $S(t)$ is chosen at each instant such that the matrix $B(t) := U_{\rm qr}(t)^{\top} A U_{\rm qr}(t) - S(t)$ is forced to be upper triangular.
 If $A$ has real eigenvalues, the diagonal elements of the solution $R(t)$ converge to the $r$ eigenvalues of $A$ with the largest real parts.

-Due to this property, the reduced QR algorithm is widely used to estimate Lyapunov exponents and spectra of dynamical systems, analogously to the full continuous-time QR algorithm (i.e., the case where $r=n$) \cite{dieci1997compuation,dieci2007lyapunov,bridges2001computing}.
-The algorithm defined by Eqs. \eqref{eq:QR_Oja_flow} and \eqref{eq:reducedQR_R} has found applications in Kalman-Bucy filtering for linear time-varying systems and in nonlinear observers \cite{tranninger2022detectability}.
+This property makes the reduced QR algorithm a widely used tool for estimating Lyapunov exponents and dynamical system spectra, in a manner analogous to the full continuous-time QR algorithm (i.e., the case where $r=n$) \cite{dieci1997compuation,dieci2007lyapunov,bridges2001computing}.
+The algorithm defined by \eqref{eq:QR_Oja_flow} and \eqref{eq:reducedQR_R} has found applications in Kalman--Bucy filtering for linear time-varying systems and in nonlinear observers \cite{tranninger2022detectability}.
 Although this algorithm is designed for general square matrices and extensive numerical evidence suggests that it effectively extracts the dominant subspace, a rigorous theoretical analysis of its convergence properties is still lacking, even for the time-invariant case.

-\section{Convergence analysis for Oja flow}
+\section{Convergence Analysis for Oja Flow}

 This section provides the theoretical results of the Oja flow \eqref{eq:Oja_flow}.
 First, we demonstrate how to stabilize the Stiefel manifold $\mathrm{St}(r,n)$ and establish the convergence rate in Euclidean space $\mathbb{R}^{n\times r}$.
 Next, we clarify the convergence on $\mathrm{St}(r,n)$, and subsequently establish the domain of attraction.
 Finally, we provide guidance on how to efficiently increase or decrease $r$.